 Visit The Prettiest Cathedrals

-Kiev is full of beautiful cathedrals that will seriously take your breathe away.
+Kiev is full of beautiful cathedrals that will seriously take your breath away.
 If you think the outsides are detailed, just wait until you go inside and see how beautiful and intricate the designs and art are.
 Visit the cathedrals and see why they are loved by locals.
 Here are some of our favorites.

 Visit Historical Freedom Square